Last updated: June 29, 2021

 How to Get There

 In general, public transport is recommended, but there are a few options if you prefer to go by car.
-With your Opal card you can use unlimited public transport for only $2.80 on Sundays.
+With your Opal card you can use unlimited public transport for only $8.05 per day during weekends.

 You can park your car north of the bridge at Battle Boulevard, or south of the bridge at the Spit Bridge Reserve.
 Use a taxi or public transport to return to your car.
 If you do the walk in the other direction, there are quite a few reasonably priced car parks in Manly.